fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 As you can see, the component requires two props: <i>onSubmit</i> and <i>onCancel</i>.
 Both are callback functions that return <i>void</i>.
-The <i>onSubmit</i> function should receive an object of type <i>PatientFormValues</i> as an argument, so that the callback can handle our form values.
+The <i>onSubmit</i> function should receive an object of type <i>PatientFormValues</i> as an argument so that the callback can handle our form values.

 Looking at the <i>AddPatientForm</i> function component, you can see we have bound the <i>Props</i> as our component's props, and we destructure <i>onSubmit</i> and <i>onCancel</i> from those props.